Oerlikon launches sale of vacuum pumps unit - sources

 That would be in line with the valuation of listed peers, which trade at multiples of 8-9 times their expected core earnings.

-Oerlikon will likely shop its vacuum technology to competitors like MKS Instruments (MKSI.O) or Edwards Vacuum, while Germany's Pfeiffer Vacuum (PV.DE) is unlikely to show interest due to potential antitrust issues, the people said.
+Oerlikon will likely shop its vacuum technology to competitors like MKS Instruments or Edwards Vacuum, while Germany's Pfeiffer Vacuum is unlikely to show interest due to potential antitrust issues, the people said.

 At the time, financial investors like Advent, Bain, Montagu and Gilde had looked at the asset.